Kentakoong/Kentakoong/README.md

   - 📱 I also code Swift, creating fun Projects on my free time.

-  - 💾 Creating bash codes is my hobby, a home server enjoyer.

-  - 🎧​ Quite an Audiophile, collecting audio gears and blending software and music together.
+  - 🎧​ Probably an Audiophile, collecting audio gears and blending software and music together.

   - ⌨️ A **WWDC 2022 & 2023** Swift Student Challenge Winner.